cran-task-views/FunctionalData/FunctionalData.md

 -   `r pkg("fdaPDE")` implements statistical analysis of functional and spatial data over multidimensional complex domains, based on regression models with partial differential regularization, discretized through the finite element method.
--   `r pkg("flars")` implements variable selection for linear regression with scalar responses and mixed scalar and functional predictors, based on the least angle regression approach.
 -   `r pkg("GPFDA")` uses functional regression as the mean structure and Gaussian processes as the covariance structure.
 -   `r pkg("growfunctions")` estimates a collection of